taskworld/prescript/docs/guide/README.md

 * **Test orchestrator.** You have many tests, but how do you run them?
 One by one sequentially?
 In parallel in the same process?
 Separate processes?
   Separate machines?
 On-demand auto-scaling cluster that runs tests?
-That’s the job of the test orchestrator.
+In which order?
+If they fail, do you retry them?
+For how many times?
+Do you retry immediately, or retry at the end of the test batch?
+That’s the job of the test orchestrator — it determines which tests to run when.

   * **prescript** doesn’t care.
-A prescript process only runs a single test at a time (but you may run multiple prescript processes in parallel).
+A prescript process only runs a single test once.
 That means you must write your own orchestrator.

 Several testing frameworks, such as [Cypress](https://www.cypress.io/), [Codecept](https://codecept.io/) and [Nightwatch](http://nightwatchjs.org/)